-Students may drop and add courses during the late registration period (see University Calendar).
+Students may drop and add courses during all registration periods (see University Calendar).
 When a course is "dropped," it no longer appears on the student's record.

-Before the "last day to withdraw or resign from the University" (see the University Calendar), a student can withdraw from a course by completing and submitting a signed Course Withdrawal Form available in the Enrollment Services Center.
+After the last day of final registration and before the "last day to withdraw or resign from the University" (see the University Calendar), a student can withdraw from a course by completing and submitting a signed Course Withdrawal Form available in the Enrollment Services Center.
 Upon submission of the form, a grade of "W" is assigned to each course.
+Although "W" grades do not affect the grade-point average, excessive withdrawals reflect negatively on the student's record, interfere with the student's progress toward graduation, and may result in the loss of scholarships and other types of financial aid.
+Therefore, it is recommended withdrawals be limited as described below:

-After the "last day to withdraw or resign from the University," a student who cannot complete a course due to circumstances beyond the student's control may contact his/her academic dean to determine if the criteria are met for receiving a retroactive withdrawal.
+After the "last day to withdraw or resign from the University," a student who cannot complete a course due to circumstances beyond the student's control may contact his/her academic dean no later than the last day of classes for that semester to determine if the criteria are met for receiving a retroactive withdrawal.